 - A Broadening Field

-The new editor of Interpersonal Relations and Group Processes strives for inclusivity (From Monitor on Psychology, October 2013)
+The new editor of Interpersonal Relations and Group Processes strives for inclusivity (October 2013)

 Journal of Personality and Social Psychology ® publishes original papers in all areas of personality and social psychology and emphasizes empirical reports, but may include specialized theoretical, methodological, and review papers.